Butalbital, aspirin, caffeine, and codeine (Oral)

 Do not keep outdated medicine or medicine no longer needed.

-It is very important that your doctor check your progress while you are taking butalbital, aspirin, caffeine, and codeine.
+It is very important that your doctor check your or your child's progress while using butalbital, aspirin, caffeine, and codeine, especially within the first 24 to 72 hours of treatment.
 This will allow your doctor to see if the medicine is working properly and to decide if you should continue to take it.
-Blood tests may be needed to check for unwanted effects.
+Blood and urine tests may be needed to check for unwanted effects.

 If a nursing mother is an ultra-rapid metabolizer of codeine, it could lead to a morphine overdose in the nursing baby and cause very serious side effects.

-For nursing mothers taking butalbital, aspirin, caffeine, and codeine:
+For nursing mothers using butalbital, aspirin, caffeine, and codeine:

-- Talk to your doctor if you have any questions about taking codeine or about how butalbital, aspirin, caffeine, and codeine may affect your baby.
+- Talk to your doctor if you have any questions about using codeine or about how butalbital, aspirin, caffeine, and codeine may affect your baby.

 - Call your doctor if you become extremely tired and have difficulty caring for your baby.

-Aspirin may cause serious allergic reactions, including anaphylaxis.
-Anaphylaxis can be life-threatening and requires immediate medical attention.
-Stop using butalbital, aspirin, caffeine, and codeine and call your doctor right away if you have a rash, hives, itching, trouble breathing, trouble swallowing, or any swelling of your hands, face, or mouth while you are using butalbital, aspirin, caffeine, and codeine.
+Aspirin may cause serious allergic reactions, including anaphylaxis, which can be life-threatening and requires immediate medical attention.
+Call your doctor right away if you or your child have a rash, hives, itching, trouble breathing, trouble swallowing, or any swelling of your hands, face, or mouth while you are using butalbital, aspirin, caffeine, and codeine.

 If you think you or someone else may have taken an overdose of butalbital, aspirin, caffeine, and codeine, get emergency help at once.
-Signs of an overdose include convulsions, difficult or troubled breathing, irregular, fast or slow, or shallow breathing, nausea or vomiting, pain in the upper stomach, pale or blue lips, fingernails, or skin, pinpoint pupils of the eyes, or trouble sleeping.
+Your doctor may also give naloxone to treat an overdose.
+Signs of an overdose include: cold, clammy skin, coughing that sometimes produces a pink frothy sputum, seizures, difficult or trouble breathing, irregular, fast or slow, or shallow breathing, nausea or vomiting, pain in the upper stomach, pale or blue lips, fingernails, or skin, pinpoint pupils of the eyes, swelling in the legs and ankles, or trouble sleeping.

 Using narcotics for a long time can cause severe constipation.
 To prevent this, your doctor may direct you to take laxatives, drink a lot of fluids, or increase the amount of fiber in your diet.
 Be sure to follow the directions carefully, because continuing constipation can lead to more serious problems.